- 21. Halomango

-Their Tapa and Eggs come in highly recommended by fans of rice pairings and breakfast food, while their most ordered appetizers include popcorn shrimp and gambas and their baked chilean mussels.
-Other crowd favorites include the seafood marina pasta, roast beef belly, Epic spare ribs, and the Epic cheesecake as a sweet ending to your meal.
+Their Tapa and Eggs come in highly recommended by fans of rice pairings and breakfast food, while their most ordered appetizers include popcorn shrimp and gambas and their baked Chilean mussels.
+Other crowd favorites include the seafood marinara pasta, roast beef belly, Epic spare ribs, and Epic cheesecake.

 Photo by @aicalearnstolive on Instagram

-Cha Cha’s Beach Cafe is a beachfront cafe located on Boracay Station 2, the in-house restaurant of Coast Boracay Resort right along the White Beach.
-Famous for their sunset sessions called Cha-cha’s Sundown, they regularly host live DJs and musicians during happy hour at 3 to 8 PM every day, offering buy 1 take 1 cocktails to guests.
+Cha Cha’s Beach Cafe is a beachfront café located on Boracay Station 2, the in-house restaurant of Coast Boracay Resort right along the White Beach.
+Famous for their sunset sessions called Cha-cha’s Sundown, they regularly host live DJs and musicians during happy hours from 3 to 8 PM every day, offering buy 1 take 1 cocktails to guests.

 Photo by Steampunk Burgers

 SteamPunk is conveniently located inside D’Mall, one of several open-air burger joints that can be found in Boracay.
 What sets them apart is that they offer the biggest burger on the island, called the Triple X, a 500-gram beef patty served with a side of either fries or potato wedges.

 They also have sandwiches that use bread and buns freshly made in-house, which all go well with a tall glass of chocolate or vanilla shake.
 Steampunk also has a wide selection of toppings and sidings to suit your specific burger cravings.
 Other dishes include rice meals and sizzling meats, while the churros are a great dessert to end your meal with.